ImronShah/data_visualisation_portfolio/README.md

 - `RColorBrewer`: For color palettes.
 - `patchwork`: For combining multiple plots.

-## Data Visualisation by Labelling Data Points and Maniupulating Graphic Optics
+## Data Visualisation by Labelling Data Points and Maniupulating Graphic Optics - Workshop 9

+The following graphs are from Workshop 9.
+You can find the related files in the directory: Workshop9.html and Workshop9Script.R.
+These plots demonstrate various data visualization techniques using the penguins dataset and other data sources.
+Each image is accompanied by a description to explain the techniques and customisations applied.

 ### Gentoo Plot
 ![Gentoo Plot](./Images_for_Git/gentoo_plot.png)